sampsyo/cs6120/content/blog/2020-03-06-wasm/index.md

 Chakra (from Edge) uses lazy translation and optimizes only hot code.
 This achieves faster startup time.

-To permit efficient use of baseline JIT compilers, WebAssembly is desiged to do fast validation and ability to track registers for allocation without IR generation.
-To integrate well with optimizing JIT compilers, WebAssembly is designed to do direct-to-SSA translation.
+To permit efficient use of baseline JIT compilers, WebAssembly is designed to do fast validation and ability to track registers for allocation without IR generation.
+This is done by careful design of WebAssembly instructions, which the pass can use to extract register information.To integrate well with optimizing JIT compilers, WebAssembly is designed to do direct-to-SSA translation (WebAssembly is not in SSA form, but offers some tools to derive an SSA form).
 Moreover, structured control flow makes decoding simpler.

 Another key aspect in running native code in a browser is security.
 Sandboxing